umass-compsci-220/public-materials/homework/03-more-image-processing-with-hof/README.md

 expect(img.getPixel(0, 0)).toEqual([0, 0, 0]);
 ```

-We should accept a precision of error (in this case default to less than or equal to 1) between two values.
+We should accept a precision of error (in this case default to less than or equal to 1) between two values:

 ```ts
 function expectColorToBeCloseTo(actual: Color, expected: Color, error = 1) {